 I recently slogged through sections from John Bunyan’s Pilgrim’s Progress.
 The entire text is intended to be a metaphor for the struggle of the Christian life, but very little actually moves the plot forward.
 The main character is not so subtly named “Christian” and he encounters a variety of wooden characters like “Pliable” and “Charity” and “Hopeful” and “Evangelist” to name a few.
-The arc of the story follows Christian living his provincial life, when he suddenly fears eternal damnation after reading his book, and he promptly runs away from his wife, family, and town in an effort to gain salvation for himself.
+The arc of the story follows Christian living his provincial life, when he suddenly fears eternal damnation after reading his “book.”
+He promptly runs away from his wife, family, and town in an effort to gain salvation for himself.
 He abandons his duties for his own personal gain.

 (First Edition of Pilgrim’s Progress, first published in 1678)

-Although the text is only an allegory, the underlying messages are laid bare.
+Although the text is only an allegory, the underlying message is laid bare.
 The world is bad, and should be avoided.
 Christian goes so far as to plug his own ears when his family and neighbors shout at him as he runs off in search of the light.
 He is a fearful man, afraid of punishment for his innate sin, and he rejects his life and his family in favor of his own personal redemption.
 This is no classical hero who sacrifices himself nobly for his friends and family.
 His struggle is to avoid temptations and seductions as they attempt to thwart him on his journey to the Coelestial City (“Celestial City”), all the while Christian trembles in fear at the thought of possibly not being accepted into the city.
 At the end of the first part, he is finally welcomed into the city after a lengthy journey, and the second part of the book traces Christian’s family as they make the same journey without him.

-In summary of Christian’s journey, he runs away from his home across a plain, through the “slough of despond,” over the “Mount Sinai,” to the village of “Morality,” through the “wicket gate,” through a town and over a fence, up a “difficult hill,” across the “Valley of the Shadow of Death,” through “Vanity Fair” (from which William Makepeace Thackery derived the title of his most famous novel) which is a worldly city built by Beelzebub to please human delights, then across the “River of Life,” and onward to a castle, up into the mountains, through a land called “Beulah,” and finally across a deep river to arrive at the Celestial City.
+In summary of Christian’s journey, he runs away from his home across a plain, through the “slough of despond,” over the “Mount Sinai,” to the village of “Morality,” through the “wicket gate,” into a town and over a fence, up a “difficult hill,” across the “Valley of the Shadow of Death,” through “Vanity Fair” (from which William Makepeace Thackery derived the title of his most famous novel) which is a worldly city built by Beelzebub to please human delights, then across the “River of Life,” and onward to a castle, up into the mountains, through a land called “Beulah,” and finally across a deep river to arrive at the Celestial City.

 Echoing other Christian writings, like the Shepherd of Hermas, Pilgrim’s Progress is a framed narrative.
 The entire story is a detailed dream written by John Bunyan.
-Thus by making the story a mere dream, Bunyan removes a certain degree of blame from himself while being imprisoned for his radical beliefs.
+By making the story a mere dream, Bunyan removes a certain degree of blame from himself (he was once imprisoned for his radical beliefs).
 Also like other classical and Christian writings, the central plot is about a journey that concerns the supernatural, such as Dante’s Divine Comedy.
 However, the title of the book is enlightening.
 Instead of titling the book “Pilgrim’s Destination” or something along those lines, the title reveals the subject of the book to be progress.
 This is to say that the pilgrim is capable of moving upward, or advancing beyond his current state.
 By rejecting the wrong ways of the world, the pilgrim can advance toward a superior state of life, namely the life that comes after death.
 The original title for the book was: “The Pilgrim’s Progress from This World, to That Which Is to Come.”
 Pilgrim’s Progress is sometimes called the first novel written in the English language and it often tops various lists of the greatest novels ever written.
 It was written during one of John Bunyan’s two visits to prison in Bedfordshire for radical Puritanical preaching.
 At one time, illustrated versions of this book could be found in every colonial home in America.